Welcome to 2nd Grade at Johnson

 Students will have physical education twice a week.
 They should wear their tennis shoes on those days.

 Please feel free to ask any questions.
 You can contact teachers by phone at 248-684-8020 or by e-mailMrs.
 Denny- firstname.lastname@example.org

 At the end of each card marking, your child’s report card will be available online.
 If you need a hard copy sent home please contact the office in the Fall.

-Reading at home is very important in second Grade.
+Reading at home is very important in First Grade.
 We recommend at least 20 minutes per night.
 Reading to your child is important too, listening to good readers makes us better readers.

 Make sure your child gets adequate sleep each night before school so he/she is ready for the day ahead.

 Students will bring in two personal snacks from home for the morning and afternoon.
 To save valuable teaching time I ask that students place their snack in a separate bag labeled with their name on the snack/lunch shelf first thing in the morning.
 This eliminates trips to the hallway during our morning learning time.
 Please make the snack as nutritious possible.
 Please do not send juice drinks for a snack.
 We have a drinking fountain available in the classroom water bottles are encouraged, research shows that we are at our best when hydrated.
 Students may keep their water bottles at their table.

 Art: Once a week